-The KLX125 is a great first dirt bike for adults, teens, and girls because the seat height is nice and low – makes it easy to touch the ground with your foot and quickly build your confidence.
+The KLX125 is a great first dirt bike for adults, teens, and girls for a several reasons.
+For one, the seat height is nice and low – making it easy to touch the ground with your foot and quickly build your confidence.

 Who’s it NOT for?